Year 8 to 11 student

 - Parents and carers of students choosing their GCSEand other exam options in Year8/9 will get a copy of our booklet explaining subject and course choices

-Getting started in Careers - decisions in Year 8 and 9, information for parents
+Getting started in Careers - decisions in Year 8 and 9, information for parents and carers

 - Parents and carers of students choosing their options after Year 11 will get a copy of our guide to career and learning options at 16